- 1/4 cup pomegranate molasses

 - 2 tablespoons unsalted butter

-- Chopped flat leaf parsley for garnish
+- Chopped flat leaf parsley

 - 1/2 cup toasted pistachios (or walnuts or pecans)